Sundar0989/Sundar0989/README.md

 - 👋 Hi, I’m Sundar Krishnan @Sundar0989
-- 👀 I’m interested in Data Science, Machine learning and automation
+- 👀 I’m interested in Data Science, Machine learning, Artificial Intelligence and automation
-- 🌱 I’m continuously learning on new topics that come in data science and machine learning
+- 🌱 I’m continuously learning on new topics that come in data science and AI/ML
 - 💞️ I’m looking to collaborate on any packages that would make us efficient
 - 📫 How to reach me - Through email sundarstyles89@gmail.com